Radiation Pattern

 2d or two dimensional radiation patterns for antennas

 Figure 2.
-Two-dimensional radiation plots.
+Two-dimensional Radiation Patterns.

-If you're unfamiliar with radiation patterns or spherical coordinates, it may take a while to see that Figure 2 represents the same pattern as shown in Figure 1.
-The pattern on the left in Figure 2 is the elevation pattern, which represents the plot of the radiation pattern as a function of the angle measured off the z-axis (for a fixed azimuth angle).
-Observing Figure 1, we see that the pattern is minimum at 0 and 180 degrees and becomes maximum at broadside to the antenna (90 degrees off the z-axis).
+If you're unfamiliar with radiation patterns or spherical coordinates, it may take a while to see that Figure 2 represents the same radiation pattern as shown in Figure 1.
+The radiation pattern on the left in Figure 2 is the elevation pattern, which represents the plot of the radiation pattern as a function of the angle measured off the z-axis (for a fixed azimuth angle).
+Observing Figure 1, we see that the radiation pattern is minimum at 0 and 180 degrees and becomes maximum broadside to the antenna (90 degrees off the z-axis).
 This corresponds to the plot on the left in Figure 2.

 A pattern is "isotropic" if the radiation pattern is the same in all directions.
-These antennas don't exist in practice, but are sometimes discussed as a means of comparison with real antennas.
-Some antennas may also be described as "omnidirectional", which for an actual means that it is isotropic in a single plane (as in Figure 1 above for the x-y plane).
-The third category of antennas are "directional", which do not have a symmetry in the radiation pattern.
+Antennas with isotropic radiation patterns don't exist in practice, but are sometimes discussed as a means of comparison with real antennas.

 Next Topic: Field Regions